pierky/ipdetailscache/README.md

 Third-party Libraries
 ---------------------

 Part of this work is based on Google Python IP address manipulation library (https://code.google.com/p/ipaddr-py/).
+You can install it using pip: `pip install ipaddr`.